umanit/twig-image-extension/README.md

 It use [LiipImagineBundle](https://symfony.com/doc/2.0/bundles/LiipImagineBundle/index.html) and his filters to generate HTML markup with all you need to handle responsive images.

+It also provide a javascript module to automatically instantiate [yall.js](https://github.com/malchata/yall.js/) on rendered images.

 ## Installation

 Use the package manager [composer](https://getcomposer.org/) to install the extension.